Why You Need to Monitor and Control Outbound Traffic

 Insecure User Practices That Expose Them to Malicious Sites

-The same thing happens when users browse the web and then unwittingly click on a link that leads to a site serving malware.
+Malware downloads can also happen when users browse the web and then unwittingly click on links that lead to sites serving malware.
 Since all these user-initiated actions are outbound connections, they’re not blocked by firewalls using default inbound-restricting rules even if the connections lead to malicious sites.

 Compliance Requirements Involving Outbound Traffic